-There will be two (non-cummulative) midterms.
-The fist midterm will take place on Tuesday, October 8 (from 9:35 AM to 11:30 AM), the second midterm will take place on Tuesday, December 3 (from 9:35 AM to 11:30 AM).
-The first and the second midterm will each account for 40% of your final grade.
-Both midterms will take place in our regular classroom (HVNR 260).
+There will be three (non-cummulative) midterms.
+The fist midterm will take place on Tuesday September 25 (from 9:35 AM to 11:30 AM), the second midterm will take place on Thursday, October 25 (from 9:35 AM to 11:30 AM) and the third midterm will take place on Tuesday, December 4 (from 9:35 AM to 11:30 AM).
+The first and the second midterm will each account for 25% of your final grade, while the third midterm will account for 30% of your final grade.
+All midterms will take place in our regular classroom (MAT 103).
+If you cannot attend a midterm for a valid, documented reason (according to UF regulation), you must contact me prior to the start of the exam.
+If a student misses an exam and fails to provide a valid justification, the grade in that exam will be zero.